"""

 # storage matrices

-shape_matrix = np.zeros((len(targets_new), len(coils)))
+shape_matrix = np.zeros((len(self._targets_vec), len(coils)))

 self.final_dI_record = np.zeros(len(coils))